MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/xr/intro.md

 However, if you're using Unity 2019 and you need AR Foundation 2.0 for compatibility with ARCore/ARKit devices, this plugin enables that support.

 > [!IMPORTANT]
-> Using this plugin in Unity 2019 doesn't support Azure Spatial Anchors.
+> Using this plugin in Unity 2019 is not compatible with Azure Spatial Anchors.

 # [Legacy XR](#tab/legacy)

 If you're still on Unity 2019 or earlier, Microsoft recommends using the Legacy Built-in XR support.

-While the Windows XR plugin is functional on Unity 2019, it's not recommended because Azure Spatial Anchors isn't supported.
+While the Windows XR plugin is functional on Unity 2019, it's not recommended because this plugin is not compatible with Azure Spatial Anchors on Unity 2019.